-In accordance with the provisions of the Tennessee Water Quality Control Act, Tennessee Code Annotated (T.C.A.), Sections 69-3-101 through 69-3-120, the Division of Water Resources hereby issues the enclosed NPDES Permit.
+In accordance with the provisions of "The Tennessee Water Quality Control Act" (Tennessee Code Annotated, Sections 69-3-101 through 69-3-120) the above referenced NPDES Permit is hereby minor modified by the Division of Water Resources.
 The continuance and/or reissuance of this NPDES Permit is contingent upon your meeting the conditions and requirements as stated therein.